Karpur19/Data-Analytics/README.md

 Tasks Overview
-The following tasks have been completed as part of the internship:
+The following tasks have been completed:

 Task 1: Analyzing Restaurant Reviews
 Objective: Analyze customer reviews from Yelp to understand sentiment and customer preferences.